 CEBA & RRRF - only the forgivable portion of the loan is taxable, and it is taxable in the year that CEBA/RRRF or the CEBA/RRRF expansion loan is received.
 The rest of the loan you received through CEBA/RRRF is considered a repayable loan and does not need to be included in your revenue.

-You can claim the deduction even if you had previously filed to reduce the income inclusion in the year that you received the CEBA/RRRF loan (because you would have also forgone claiming expenses that you would have otherwise been able to deduct).
+You can claim the deduction even if you had previously filed to reduce the income inclusion in the year that you received the CEBA/RRRF loan.

-Provincial Grants for example, the Ontario Small Business Support Grant – must be included up front and are taxable income when received (hits the account) and should be reported on the corporation’s tax return as a grant/subsidy.
+Provincial Grants e.g., the Ontario Small Business Support Grant and the NB Small Business Recovery Grants – are taxable income when received (hits the account) and should be reported on the corporation’s tax return as a grant/subsidy.

 Should you have any questions or concerns, please consult your accountant for any tax advice.